Powered By Blogger

 A penguin and a lighthouse.

 The lighthouse's official name Faro Isla Magdalena -- the Isla Magdalena lighthouse.
-We can call the Penguin Island lighthouse and they'll know what we're taking about.
+We can call it the Penguin Island lighthouse and they'll know what we're taking about.

 This is a penguin and a tern.